 Year Joined MKLM: 2000, 2015

-Hiep was born in Saigon, Vietnam, and recently lived in Midway, CA. He has a BSEE degree from California State University Northridge and is a certified court interpreter and English as a Second Language instructor.
-Hiep worked at 4NextGens, a youth activities program, as a tutor and administrator, and was a senior quality control technical staff member at an electronics company.
-He supported homeless and single-parent children with school costs in Vietnam, was Secretary of the Los Angeles Archdiocese Vietnamese Community, taught computer operations to Sisters and performed audits at the Vietnamese Sister Support Association.
-Hiep tutored students in English and Math and prepared them to take the Scholastic Assessment Test.
-At Our Lady of Peace Parish in North Hills, CA, Hiep was a youth and choir leader.
+Hiep was born in Saigon, Vietnam, and recently lived in Orange County, California.
+He has a bachelor of science in electrical engineering degree from California State University in Northridge.
+He was a senior quality control technical staff member at a U.S. defense electronics company.
+Hiep worked at 4NextGens, a youth activities program, as a tutor and administrator.
+He was a secretary of the Los Angeles Archdiocese Vietnamese Community.
+He taught computer operations at several convents in Los Angeles and performed audits for the Vietnamese Sisters Support Association.
+Hiep tutored students in English and math and prepared them to take the Scholastic Assessment Test.
+He was a court interpreter and a teacher of English for speakers of other languages (TESOL).
+At Our Lady of Peace Parish in North Hills, California, Hiep was a youth and choir leader.

-Hiep shares, “I want to be in mission.
-Through Maryknoll Lay Missioners, we can promote a closer unity of our day-to-day life with our faith, while cherishing numerous opportunities for fellowship, ongoing faith enrichment and specific apostolic works.”
+Hiep shares, “I want to be a missionary.
+Through Maryknoll Lay Missioners, we can share our faith, while cherishing numerous opportunities for fellowship and ongoing faith enrichment through specific apostolic works.”